The Camping & Caravanning Club Logo

 With a wide variety of camping heaters available on the market, it can be overwhelming to know which one is the right one for you.
 We've collated a list of the things to look out for when choosing your new camping heater:

-The first question to ask is, is the camping heater safe to use in the confines of a tent?
-Look for camping heaters with a bigger base, making them more stable, and for safety features such as a tip-over switch or cool outer housing.
+2. The first question to ask is, is the camping heater safe to use in a tent?
+Look for camping heaters with a bigger base, which makes them more stable, and for safety features such as a tip-over switch or cool outer housing.

 Tents are damp places, especially in winter, so it’s important to keep your heater off the damp ground and make sure there are no exposed wires inside that could be damaged by humid air.
 Stand-alone heaters designed for bathrooms can meet this requirement.

-Take into consideration the size of your camping unit, as well as the amount of space the heater would take up.
+4. Consider the size of your camping unit and the amount of space the heater would take up.
 A small, compact heater will also be easier to pack in the car and transport on your holiday.

-Depending on how cold the weather is, it might change how warm you'd like your heater.
-Look out for a heater that has thermostatic control, so you can set the temperature you are comfortable with.
+6. Depending on how cold the weather is, you might want to adjust the temperature of your heater.
+Look for a heater with thermostatic control, so you can set the temperature you are comfortable with.

-The last thing you want is your heater tripping the hook-up supply on your campsite, so make sure it’s rated at 2kW (2,000W) or less and remember the campsite’s electricity supply is not the same as at home – using the heater will restrict the amount of electricity you can use for other appliances at the same time.
+10. The last thing you want is your heater tripping the hook-up supply on your campsite, so make sure it’s rated at 2kW (2,000W) or less.
+Remember that the campsite’s electricity supply is not the same as at home—using the heater will restrict the amount of electricity you can use for other appliances at the same time.

 Our favourite camping heaters